theatlantic/django-south/docs/commands.rst

 case we wish you good luck, and happy typing.

-However, if you have a sense of reason, you'll realise that having the large majority of your migrations written for you in undoubtedly a good thing.
+However, if you have a sense of reason, you'll realise that having the large majority of your migrations written for you is undoubtedly a good thing.

 The main use of schemamigration is when you've just finished your shiny new models.py and want to load up your database.
 In vanilla Django, you'd just run